sphinx-doc/sphinx/doc/ext/autosummary.rst

 .. note::

    You can use the :dir:`autosummary` directive in the stub pages.
-However, stub pages are not generated automatically recursively.
+   Stub pages are generated also based on these directives.